About Broadacres Golf Course

 The Town of Orangetown Sees an Opportunity…

 With the game of golf increasing in popularity and participation, overcrowding became an issue throughout the industry in the last decade.
 In 2003, the Town of Orangetown decided to purchase much of the RPC property which included Broadacres Golf Course.
-The town did so in an effort to ease some of the overcrowding of its 27 Hole Blue Hill Golf Course facility and give residents an alternative and access to a well maintained and conditioned 9 hole course.
+The town did so in an effort to ease some of the overcrowding of its 27 Hole Blue Hill Golf Course facility and give residents an alternative and access to a well-maintained and conditioned 9-hole course.
 Today, people who visit and play the course marvel at the beautiful conditions and layout.
-The iconic Tall Oaks surrounding the course has in a sense become the hallmark and identity of the property creating a canopy like setting over the fairways.
+The iconic Tall Oaks surrounding the course has in a sense become the hallmark and identity of the property creating a canopy-like setting over the fairways.

-a Link to a Patriotic Past.
+The Old Clubhouse…a Link to a Patriotic Past.

-While many courses today exhibit state of the art designs for their clubhouses, The Old Clubhouse at Broadacres presents a patriotic link to the past.
+While many courses today exhibit state-of-the-art designs for their clubhouses, The Old Clubhouse at Broadacres presents a patriotic link to the past.
 The Clubhouse dates back to the 1930’s and was used by the Red Cross while serving the GI’s of the nearby Camp Shanks which was a deployment center and the last stop for those serving our country before being sent overseas during wartime.
 What the Old Clubhouse may lack in amenities, it makes up in rich history which has become part of the storied past of the property and a way to remember those who sacrificed to give all of us a future.
 To this end, the Old Clubhouse has become an iconic structure and is part of the experience when visiting Broadacres.